otani-sg/log-collector-lambda-extension/README.md

 ## How to use and configure the extension

 When added as a layer to a function, the extension will start collecting log entries from JSON POST requests to **http://localhost:3030/collect**.
-Configure `LCLE_S3_BUCKET` to tell the extension where to store logs.
+See note below for payload format.
+Set environment variable `LCLE_S3_BUCKET` to tell the extension where to store logs.
 The lambda function must have permission to write to the specified bucket.

-After logs are first written to the bucket (when AWS fully stops the container that run the Lambda function), you can start [setting-up Amazon Athena to read from the bucket](https://docs.aws.amazon.com/athena/latest/ug/data-sources-glue.html).
+After logs are first written to the bucket (when AWS fully stops the container that powers the Lambda function, around 10-20 minutes after last execution), you can start [setting-up Amazon Athena to read from the bucket](https://docs.aws.amazon.com/athena/latest/ug/data-sources-glue.html).

 **Notes:**